401trg/detections/README.md

 | Jul 11, 2017 | [Winnti (LEAD/APT17) Evolution - Going Open Source](https://401trg.pw/winnti-evolution-going-open-source/) | [20170711_WinntiEvolution_indicators](https://github.com/401trg/detections/blob/master/ioc/20170711_WinntiEvolution_indicators.csv) |

 # IDS
-This directory contains IDS signatures to detect these indicators located in the ioc directory.
+This directory contains IDS signatures to detect the indicators located in the IOC directory.
 These signatures are compatible with Suricata v4.0.4.

 # IOC
-This directory contains IOCs from post at [401trg.pw](https://401trg.pw).
+This directory contains IOCs from posts at [401trg.pw](https://401trg.pw).
 The csv files follow the unified format described below.
-These indicators are not defanged and are considered malicious.
+These indicators are not defanged and should be considered malicious.

 # PCAPS
-This directory contains example pcaps for knowledge post from [401trg.pw](https://401trg.pw).
+This directory contains example pcaps from "knowledge" posts at [401trg.pw](https://401trg.pw).

 # PDF
-This directory contains pdfs of 401TRG long-form post.
+This directory contains PDFs of 401TRG long-form posts.

 # Unified Format
-All IOC files are csv and follow the following format:
+All IOC files are in CSV and have the following format:
 `"Indicator","Type","Description","Reference"`

 There are several types of indicators: